scailo/ts-sdk/docs/classes/FamiliesServiceUpdateRequest.md

 • **code**: `string` = `""`

-The unique code that represents the family
+The unique code that represents the family (can be updated only prior to the first approval)

 **`Generated`**